Conforming nanoparticle sheets to surfaces with Gaussian curvature: Experimental procedure

 \section{Experimental procedure}

-Dodecane thiol-ligated gold nanoparticles were synthesized via a digestive ripening method followed by extensive washing with ethanol and finally dissolution in toluene~\cite{wang_fracture_2014}.
-This process yielded nanoparticles with diameter 5.2 nm and ligand lengths 1.7 nm.
+Dodecanethiol-ligated gold nanoparticles were synthesized via a digestive ripening method followed by extensive washing with ethanol and finally dissolution in toluene~\cite{wang_fracture_2014}.
+This process yielded nanoparticles with diameter $5.2\pm 0.3$ nm and ligand lengths $1.7\pm0.3$ nm.
 Nanoparticle monolayers were self-assembled at the surface of a water droplet.
-After depositing a drop ($\sim 150$ $\mu$L) of deionized water onto the hydrophobic surface of a piece of PTFE (Bytac), 5-7 $\mu$L of the nanoparticle-toluene solution were pipetted around the drop perimeter.
-The solution climbed to the top of the droplet almost immediately, and, as the toluene evaporated, the nanoparticles self-assembled into a close-packed monolayer with an average lattice spacing of $\approx 7.2$ nm (\Fig{fig_procedure}a-d).
+After depositing a drop ($\sim 150$ $\mu$L) of deionized water onto the hydrophobic surface of a piece of polytetrafluoroethylene (PTFE), 5-7 $\mu$L of the nanoparticle-toluene solution were pipetted around the drop perimeter.
+The solution climbed to the top of the droplet almost immediately, and, as the toluene evaporated, the nanoparticles self-assembled into a close-packed monolayer with a lattice spacing of $7.2 \pm 0.8$ nm (\Fig{fig_procedure}a-d).
 Waiting several hours allowed some of the water to evaporate as well.
-Given the strong pinning of the drop's contact line to the substrate, this evaporation changed the droplet shape from spherical cap to flattened dome (not shown in Fig. 3b).
+Given the strong pinning of the drop's contact line to the substrate, this evaporation changed the droplet shape from spherical cap to a flattened (not shown in Fig. 3b).

-At this stage, a silicon chip coated with a lattice of polystyrene (PS) spheres was gently pressed into the assembled monolayer and peeled away (\Fig{fig_procedure}e,f).
+At this stage, a silicon chip coated with a lattice of polystyrene (PS) spheres was gently pressed against the assembled monolayer and peeled away (\Fig{fig_procedure}e,f).
 These PS sphere lattices were created by diluting solutions of PS spheres (Bangs Laboratories) by a factor of 100 using deionized water, then depositing 5-7 $\mu$L of the diluted solution onto 25 mm$^2$ silicon chips and allowing them to dry.
 Our experiments used sphere diameters ranging from 100 nm to 1.9 $\mu$m.
+Variations in PS sphere sizes increased with their diameters, ranging from a standard deviation of $2\%$ for 100 nm spheres to $12\%$ for 800 nm spheres, while the 1.9 $\mu$m spheres had a standard deviation of $20\%$.
 Because the nanoparticle monolayers readily adhere to the PS spheres, the layers delaminate from the water and transfer to the PS spheres, as when inking a stamp.
 These `stamped' monolayers were then imaged using a Carl Zeiss Merlin scanning electron microscope (SEM).